 Members of the Committee shall serve until their successors are duly elected and qualified or their earlier resignation or removal.
 The Board may remove or replace any member from the Committee at any time with or without cause.

-The Committee shall meet at such times as the Committee shall consider appropriate to fulfill its duties, but not less frequently than quarterly.
+The Committee shall meet at such times as the Committee shall consider appropriate to fulfill its duties, but not less frequently than four times a year.
+The time frame between Committee meetings should not exceed four months.
 A majority of the Committee shall constitute a quorum for the transaction of business and a vote of a majority of the members present at any meeting at which a quorum is present shall constitute the action of the Committee.
 Annually, the Committee will establish a calendar of agenda topics to be discussed during the year (to the extent these can be foreseen).

-The Committee shall engage in continuing education, which will involve Committee presentations on business, financial, accounting, legal, and other subjects affecting the Committee’s duties and will encourage individual Committee member participation in external programs related to the responsibilities of Audit Committee members generally.
+The Committee shall engage in continuing education, which will involve Committee presentations on business, financial, accounting, legal, cybersecurity, risk management, and other subjects relative to the Committee’s areas of responsibility and will encourage individual Committee member participation in external programs related to the responsibilities of Audit Committee members generally.

-The Committee will keep a record of its meetings and report on them to the Board.
-The Committee may meet by telephone or videoconference and may take action by written consent in lieu of meeting.
+The Committee will keep a record of its meetings and report on them to the Board of Directors.
+The Committee may meet by telephone or virtually and may act by unanimous written consent in lieu of meeting.

-The Committee may delegate any of its responsibilities to (i) its Chairman, Vice Chairman, or a subcommittee comprised of one or more members of the Committee or (ii) the Chief Financial Officer in each case as it deems appropriate; provided, however, that the Committee shall not delegate any power or authority required by law, regulation or listing standard to be exercised by the Committee as a whole.
+The Committee may delegate any of its responsibilities to (i) its Chair or a subcommittee comprised of one or more members of the Committee or (ii) the Chief Financial Officer in each case as it deems appropriate; provided, however, that the Committee shall not delegate any power or authority required by law, regulation or listing standard to be exercised by the Committee as a whole.

-The Committee shall evaluate its performance on an annual basis based on the responsibilities defined in its Charter and other criteria developed by the Corporate Governance and Nominating Committee.
+The Committee shall evaluate its performance on an annual basis, based on the responsibilities defined in its Charter or other criteria developed by the Corporate Governance and Nominating Committee.

 Duties and Responsibilities

-- The Committee is directly responsible for the appointment, compensation, retention, and oversight of the independent auditor engaged for the purpose of preparing or issuing the annual audit report on the consolidated financial statements of the Company or performing other audit, review, or attest services for the Company.
-The Committee has direct oversight of the independent auditor’s evaluation of the Company’s internal controls over financial reporting.
+- The Committee is directly responsible for the appointment, compensation, retention, and oversight of the work performed by the independent auditor engaged for the purpose of preparing or issuing the annual audit report on the consolidated financial statements of the Company or performing other audit, review, or attest services for the Company.
+The Committee has direct oversight of the independent auditor’s evaluation of the Company’s internal control over financial reporting.
 The Committee will oversee the resolution of disagreements between management and the independent auditor, if they arise.
 The independent auditor shall report directly to the Committee.
-The Committee shall review the performance of the independent auditor, including the lead audit partner, at least annually, recommending either reengagement or replacement.
-The Committee is responsible for recommending that the Board submit the appointed independent auditor for shareholder ratification, as needed.
+The Committee shall review the qualifications, independence, and performance of the independent auditor, including the lead audit partner, at least annually, recommending either reengagement or replacement.
+The Committee is responsible for recommending that the Board submit the appointment of the independent auditor for stockholder ratification at the annual meeting.

-- At least annually obtain, review, and discuss a report by the Company’s independent auditors that describes: (i) the firm’s independence and quality of its internal control procedures, (ii) any material issues raised by the most recent internal quality control review, peer review, Public Company Accounting Oversight Board (the “PCAOB”) review or inspection of the firm, or by any inquiry or investigation by governmental or professional authorities within preceding 5 years, respecting one or more independent audits carried out by firm and steps taken to deal with any such issues, and (iii) all relationships and services, including non-audit, between the firm and the Company that may impact the objectivity and independence of the auditors in accordance with PCAOB Ethics and Independence Rule 3525, and take appropriate actions to oversee the independent auditor.
+- At least annually obtain, review, and discuss a written report by the Company’s independent auditor that describes: (i) the firm’s independence and quality of its internal control procedures, (ii) any material issues raised by the most recent internal quality control review, peer review, Public Company Accounting Oversight Board (the “PCAOB”) review or inspection of the firm, or by any inquiry or investigation by governmental or professional authorities within the preceding 5 years, respecting one or more independent audits carried out by the firm and steps taken to deal with any such issues, and (iii) all relationships and services, including non-audit, between the firm and the Company that may impact the objectivity and independence of the auditor in accordance with PCAOB Ethics and Independence Rule 3525, and take appropriate actions to oversee the independence of the auditor.

-- Discuss with the independent auditor and management any significant matters regarding internal controls over financial reporting that have come to its attention during the conduct of their audit.
-This includes review of independent auditor’s report on the effectiveness of internal controls over financial reporting prior to the filing of the Company’s Form 10-K.
+- Discuss with the independent auditor and management any significant matters regarding internal control over financial reporting that have come to its attention during the conduct of the audit or quality reviews.
+This includes review of the independent auditor’s report on the effectiveness of internal control over financial reporting prior to the filing of the Company’s Form 10-K.

-- (a) Review with management and where noted above, the independent auditors:
+- (a) Review the integrity of the Company’s internal and external financial reporting processes with management and where noted above, the independent auditor: